-The school will provide opportunities for local community groups / members of the community to gain from the school's Online Safety knowledge and experience.
+The school will provide opportunities for local community groups / members of the community to gain from the school's e-Safety knowledge and experience.
 This may be offered through the following:

-- Providing family learning courses in the use of new digital technologies, digital literacy and online safety.
-The School's 'Criw Craff' will help designated teaching staff as they impart the learning courses to members of the wider community. - Online Safety messages targeted towards grandparents and other relatives, as well as parents. - The school website will provide Online Safety information for the wider community through a designated Online Safety page. - Supporting community groups, e.g. Carmarthen Senior Citizens in annual events that incorporate digital learning mechanisms. (e.g. Pupils teaching the senior citizens the basics of mobile technologies)
+- Providing family learning courses in the use of new digital technologies, digital literacy and e-Safety.
+The School's 'Johnstown Journal', 'Criw Craff' and 'Techi-Tutor' Pupil Voice groups will help designated teaching staff as they impart the learning courses to members of the wider community. - E-Safety messages targeted towards grandparents and other relatives, as well as parents. - The school website will provide e-Safety information for the wider community through a designated e-Safety page. - As an ERW Professional Learning School for Digital Competence, Johnstown Primary School, its staff and 'Pupil Voice' digital groups (Crew Craff, Johnstown Journalists and Techi-Tutors) are committed to providing school-to-school support across the consortia region within the areas of Digital Competence and e-Safety.

+• Supporting community groups, eg. Carmarthen Senior Citizens in annual events that incorporate digital learning mechanisms. (e.g. Pupils teaching the senior citizens the basics of mobile technologies)